-Garages and permanent outbuildings Visually inspected.
-Integral garage, currently used as storage.
 Outside areas and boundaries Visually inspected.
-Garden to the front side and rear, bounded mainly by fencing and hedges.
+Garden ground to front, sides and rear bounded in part by fencing.
 Ceilings Visually inspected from floor level.
-Plasterboard.
-Flasterboard.
-Internal walls Visually inspected from floor level.
+The ceilings are of plasterboard.
+Ministration of the second second Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Stud and plasterboard.
-A number of lower wall areas were obscured by furniture and personal effects.
+Stud construction and having a plasterboard finish.
+Areas are obscured by furniture.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Suspended timber, with floor coverings throughout.
-There is no access into the sub-floor areas.
+Suspended timber construction and there are fitted floor coverings throughout.
+There is no access into any sub-floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Timber finishes and facings along with modern fitted floor and wall mounted kitchen units.
-There are also fitted units in the utility room.
-An open read staircase links the ground and first floor accommodation in the main building and there is a traditional stair giving access to the bedroom/study above the garage.
+Timber finishes and facings and modern fitted kitchen units along with the usual press and cupboard accommodation as is normally found in a property of this age and type.
+A timber staircase links the ground and first floor accommodation.
+Chimney breasts and fireplaces None.

-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a fireplace in the sittingroom and a gas fire is fitted.
 Internal decorations Visually inspected.
+Walls and ceiling have mainly a paper/paint finish.

-Mostly paint/paper to walls and ceilings.
-Cellars Visually inspected where there was a safe and purpose-built access.
-None. [ Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with 13 amp power points.
-The fuseboard and switchgear are located in the vestibule. Γ T Gas Accessible parts of the system were visually inspected without removing fittings.
+Mains supply is connected and there are 13amp power points.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-T Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains supply is connected.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-At ground level sanitary fittings extend to a bath, shower tray, wash hand basin and a WC. and at first floor level in the bathroom there is a bath, shower tray, wash hand basin and a WC installed.
-In the WC apartment there is a WC and a wash hand basin fitted.
-Concealed areas beneath and around bath/shower trays were not visible.
-Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
+Mains water is connected and visible pipework is in copper and PVC.
+The wc apartment has a wash hand basin and a wc installed and in the shower room there is a shower tray, a wash hand basin and a wc fitted.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+A gas fired central heating system is installed.
+A gas boiler is connected to radiators and this also provides hot water via a pre-nsulated and copper circulating tank.
+Drainage Drainage covers etc. were not lifted.
+Neither drains nor drainage systems were tested.
+Main sewer. main control